peteroupc/peteroupc.github.io/bernoulli.md

 - The `ZeroOrOne` method should be implemented as shown in my article on [**random sampling methods**](https://peteroupc.github.io/randomfunc.html#Boolean_True_False_Conditions).
 - The instruction to "generate a uniform random number" can be implemented by creating an empty [**uniform PSRN**](https://peteroupc.github.io/exporand.html) (most accurate) or by generating `RNDEXCRANGE(0, 1)` or `RNDINT(1000)` (less accurate).
 - Where an algorithm says "if _a_ is less than _b_", where _a_ and _b_ are uniform random numbers, it means to run the **URandLess** algorithm on the two PSRNs, or do a less-than operation on _a_ and _b_, as appropriate.
 - For best results, the algorithms should be implemented using exact rational arithmetic (such as `Fraction` in Python or `Rational` in Ruby).
+Floating-point arithmetic is discouraged because it can introduce rounding error.

 The algorithms as described here do not always lead to the best performance.
 An implementation may change these algorithms as long as they produce the same results as the algorithms as described here.